forestbiotech-lab/miRPursuit/docs/source/install.rst

  Check `help <help.html>`_ section for information on help and how to send feedback about this project.

 **Configure parameters**
-    Now check that all the parameters are set to your conviniance.
+    Now check that all the parameters are set to your convenience.

     `Go to configuration <config.html>`_ page.

-Dependancies
+Dependencies
 ^^^^^^^^^^^^
 FastQC (Not implemented yet.)